cds4/inkscape-grids/README.md

 -----

 Copy the *.inx and *.py files in to your Inkscape extensions directory (usually ~/.configure/inkscape/extensions).
+The actual directory can be found under Preferences/System/User preferences.

+Note: on my Mac (OSX Mountain Lion 10.8.5) the Inkscape extensions directory is ~/.config/inkscape/extensions

 Restart inkscape.